Alto-Shaam Vector Multi-Cook Oven | BizTimes Media Milwaukee

 February: Alto-Shaam unveils prototypes of the Vector ovens at The NAFEM Show, taking advantage of one of the industry’s biggest platforms.
 “It gives us the ability to have a big megaphone,” Stenglis said.
 Testing and production planning continue in Menomonee Falls.
 The manufacturing team brings in materials to produce 40 prototypes, while establishing work instructions, best practices and quality checks.
 Feedback from the shop floor contributes to design improvements.

 March through May: The Vector ovens are recognized with a Kitchen Innovations Award from the National Restaurant Association.
 Work continues on preparing for production.
-Novak pointed out having motors and heating elements isn’t something new, but combining four units in one presents additional challenges.
-“When you start putting it together in new ways, the interactions are where things fail,” he said.
+Chris Novak, Alto-Shaam project engineer, pointed out having motors and heating elements isn’t something new, but combining four units in one presents additional challenges.
+“When you start putting it together in new ways, the interactions are where things fail,” he said, stressing the need for reliability testing.
 Alto-Shaam unveils half-size production units at the National Restaurant Association show in May and begins taking orders, less than nine months after first being introduced to the technology.

 There are times when having more than one oven sounds like a good idea, but whether in a personal kitchen or a restaurant, space is a precious commodity.
 A new product from Menomonee Falls-based Alto-Shaam Inc., the Vector Multi-Cook Oven, offers professionals the flexibility of up to four ovens in a 21-inch footprint.
 Getting the product to market in just nine months required a heavy lift from engineering and manufacturing teams operating on a compressed timeline to take full advantage of industry tradeshows.
 Steve Maahs, president and chief operating officer, turned to Bill Stenglis, an Alto-Shaam board member and retired president of Unified Brands, to lead the effort.